Skip to main content

 Camper Age Policy

-• Camps are available for children who will be entering Kindergarten through 9th grade in the upcoming fall.
+• Camps are available for children who will be entering Kindergarten through 9th grade in fall 2025.

 • The camper's grade must fall between the listed range in order to participate in the camp.